01 of 08

 Shelves should overhang the side brackets no more than 6 inches.
 So, for example, if you planned to use three standards spaced 32 inches from each other (total span of 64 inches from end to end), you could safely use 6-foot-long shelves.

 For particularly heavy loads, check the manufacturer to determine the best spacing for your standards.Continue to 4 of 8 below.

 04 of 08

 Attach the First Shelf Standard

 It is easiest to attach shelf standards with a helper, although I’ve done the job many times by myself.
-Set the first standard (I usually start with a middle standard and work out to the ends) in place, centered over a stud and at the intended height.
+Set the first standard in place, centered over a stud and at the intended height.

 When you are satisfied with the location, stick an awl through the top screw hole in the standard, punching a small indentation in the wall.
 This will make it easier to set and drive the screw.
 I’ve also found that when you poke a starter hole first, you do less damage to the wall when you drive the screw.

 Drive a screw through the top hole just deep enough to hold the standard in place securely; don’t make it so tight that you can’t move the standard a little.